chenfei-wu/TaskMatrix/README.md

 </a>

 ## Updates:
+- Now Visual ChatGPT supports [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) and [segment-anything](https://github.com/facebookresearch/segment-anything)!
+Thanks **@jordddan** for his efforts.
+For the image editing case, `GroundingDINO` is first used to locate bounding boxes guided by given text, then `segment-anything` is used to generate the related mask, and finally stable diffusion inpainting is used to edit image based on the mask.

 - Now Visual ChatGPT can support Chinese!
 Thanks to **@Wang-Xiaodong1899** for his efforts.
 - We propose the **template** idea in Visual ChatGPT!
     - A template is a **pre-defined execution flow** that assists ChatGPT in assembling complex tasks involving multiple foundation models.